dondrzzy/pop-man-sys/README.md

 # Population Management System API
-This is a population management system API that facilitates creation of locations with certain parameters such as name of location, number of male and female residents.
+This is a population management system API that facilitates the creation of locations with certain parameters such as name of location, number of male and female residents.
 A location can also belong to another location.